Trump Floats Delaying The Election. It Would Require A Change In Law

 Let’s be clear: Trump does not have the ability to delay the election.
 Our elections are enshrined in the Constitution.
 The Constitution also says that if the date of the election is to be changed, it must be changed by Congress. https://t.co/WzVgBQqdSo— Rep. Nadler (@RepJerryNadler) July 30, 2020

-Rep. Zoe Lofgren, D-Calif., chairwoman of the House Administration Committee — which has jurisdiction over elections — called the proposal a non-starter and observed that Americans have voted through many other times of crisis.
+Rep. Zoe Lofgren, D-Calif., chairwoman of the House Administration Committee — which has jurisdiction over elections — called the proposal a nonstarter and observed that Americans have voted through many other times of crisis.

-"Americans have voted during the Civil War, in the midst of the Great Depression, in the shadow of World Wars, and in the wake of terrorist attacks," she said.
+"Americans have voted during the Civil War, in the midst of the Great Depression, in the shadow of World Wars, and in the wake of terrorist attacks," she said in a statement.
 "Americans will stand united to vote this November."

 Additionally, there is no nationwide turn to universal mail-in voting, and as much as half of the electorate is still expected to cast ballots in person.
 And while Trump draws a distinction between mail-in and absentee voting, there is essentially no difference.